taosdata/TDengine/README.md

 # Installing

+## On Linux platform

-After building successfully, TDengine can be installed by: (On Windows platform, the following command should be `nmake install`)
+After building successfully, TDengine can be installed by

 ```bash
 sudo make install